-BMW tweaks its M4 recipe once again with a limited-edition CS model
+BMW will reportedly offer a similarly enhanced M3 CS alongside its M4 CS

-The BMW M4 has a bit of an identity issue, but this new CS version could set things right.
+The BMW M3 and M4 have a bit of an identity issue, but this new CS version could set things right.

 BMW hasn’t had the best luck with its current-generation M4.
 The standard car is unbelievably capable, but it’s been criticized for being a bit sterile.
 The limited-edition M4 GTS was a bit more lively, but its tiny production run and six-figure price tag made it a bit irrelevant.
 Now, BMW is trying again.

-Note: Update: Added new report that BMW will offer an M3 CS in addition to the planned M4 CS.